-Please note that the NMAI became part of the Smithsonian Institution in 1989.
+Please note: The NMAI became part of the Smithsonian Institution in 1989.
 Native American collections associated with the Smithsonian before 1989 are likely at the Smithsonian’s National Museum of Natural History (NMNH).
 The extensive Native American collections of the NMNH are distinct from those of the NMAI—the two collections have not been merged.
 For information about the NMNH Native American collections, visit the NMNH Anthropology Department site.

 Smithsonian staff are prevented by policy from authenticating, placing a value on, or appraising objects.
-Staff can, however, provide independent appraisal resources.
-For informal object identifications, contact NMAIcollections@si.edu and provide as much information as possible about the object (where found, history, description, dimensions, images, etc.).
+For informal object identifications, contact email@example.com and provide as much information as possible (provenience, history, description, dimensions, images, etc.).
 DO NOT send or bring the item(s) to the NMAI unless specifically requested to do so.

 For identification of archaeological objects from the U.S., the state archaeologist of the state where the object was found is likely able to provide the best information.
 Visit the National Association of State Archaeologists website for a list of state archaeologists.

 The NMAI accepts donations of items that enhance its permanent collections; not all objects offered for donation are accepted.
 The NMAI occasionally purchases items for its permanent collections; however, acquisition funds are limited, and most purchases are initiated by the NMAI to meet specific needs.
-Procedures for formally offering item(s) to the museum for donation or purchase can be obtained from Margaret Cintron, Assistant Registrar for New Acquisitions (email@example.com; 301-238-1523).
+To submit a donation or purchase offer to the NMAI, complete and submit an Acquisition Proposal and attachments for consideration.
+Please DO NOT send or bring the item(s) to the NMAI unless specifically requested to do so.

-Questions related to NMAI exhibitions or public programs should be sent to VisitNMAI@si.edu.
+Direct inquiries about NMAI exhibitions and/or public programs to firstname.lastname@example.org.

 General Inquiries about American Indians